Prabhat1522/To-Do-App/README.md

 # To-Do-App
 Simple To-Do Web App A lightweight browser-based to-do list built with plain HTML, CSS, and JavaScript.

-Features:  Add and delete tasks dynamically  No frameworks required  Works entirely in the browser
+# Simple To-Do App

+A minimal to-do list web application made with **HTML** and **JavaScript**.

+## Features
+- Add tasks
+- List all tasks
+- Delete tasks

+## How to Run
+1. Clone or download the repo.
+2. Open `index.html` in any modern browser.